Busan: Parks, beaches, and highlights

 Millac Waterfront Park is the first waterfront park in Korea, combines the oceanfront with public leisure facilities.
 The park is located between Haeundae Beach and Gwangalli Beach.
-The waterfront park, with an area of 33,507m², can accommodate as many as 40,000 visitors.
+The waterfront park, with an area of 33,507 m^{3}, can accommodate as many as 40,000 visitors.
 The floor of the park is decorated with colorful blocks, and the park provides visitors a perfect chance to relax and features flower gardens, gazebos and benches.
 If you sit on the 3,040–wide stand, you can dip your feet in the water during high tide.

 Nampo-dong is a central shopping and café district.
 The area around Pukyong National University and Kyungsung University also has many cafés, bars, and restaurants attracting college students and youth.

 With a length of 7.62 km and a size of 2.66 km2, designated as Natural Monument No. 179, Daejeo Ecological Park is a habitat for migratory birds at the Nakdong River Estuary.
 The estuary was chosen as a trial project for the Four Major Rivers Restoration Project.
 The sports facilities were partially built on the upper and lower parts of the park only, while the rest of the park underwent a restoration of its wetlands and natural grassland.
 In the garden inside the park, you can find a large-scale habitat for prickly water lilies, which are part of the Endangered Species Level II classification.
 Many interesting festivals, such as the Nakdong Riverside Cherry Blossom Festival, the Busan Nakdong River Canola Flower Festival, and the Daejeo Tomato Festival are held around this park every year.

 Ilgwang Beach is a long white-sand beach, extending for about 1.8 kilometers, and is particularly popular among families with young children as a vacation spot because the waters are quite shallow.
 Every summer, the Gaetmaeul Outdoor Drama Festival is held on this beach.
 The festival features diverse performances of traditional Korean music, outdoor dramas, mime shows, and other performance art forms.

 Kiswire Museum offers its visitors a chance to better understand wire, a key material for industrial development, and central to Kiswire's corporate philosophy.
 The museum won the 2014 Busan Architecture Award for its aesthetic design.
 In addition, the roof of the museum is supported by only 38 cables without any pillars or beams, which makes the museum quite unique.
 In addition, the museum features special art pieces, including artwork made with wires.

-Jeonpo Café Street in Seomyeon, Busan is one of the busiest areas, with a variety of entertainment, restaurants, and stores.
-Across Seomyeon 1 Beonga (Seomyeon 1st Street), the busiest street in the area, there is a quiet and tranquil street with about 30 unique cafés.
-The Bujeon-dong and Jeonpo-dong areas were full of hardware stores and machine part suppliers, but since 2010 the area has been transformed into a street full of cafés.

-Busan is planning to build the first floating city in the world.
-So-called Oceanix City will be finished and ready for settlement by 2025.
+Jeonpo Café Street, a former hardware district in Busanjin-gu has been transformed into a cafe hub, and was highlighted in the New York Timess selection of Busan as one of its "52 Places to Go" in 2017.